-NT-proBNP measurement has been introduced into vet¬erinary practice during the last decade.
-NT-proBNP lev¬els are elevated in dogs with mitral valve disease and di¬lated cardiomyopathy.
-High¬est concentrations are ob¬served in dogs developing congestive heart failure.
-NT-proBNP measurement helps to discriminate congestive heart failure from primary respiratory tract disease as an underlying cause of respiratory signs in dogs (Boswood et al, 2008).
-NT-proBNP concentration in blood corre-lates with the severity of disease and reflects the risk of following complications.
-Growing number of studies shows that NT-proBNP is successfully used for diagnosing cardiac disease in dogs, assess-ing the severity of disease in dogs with cardiac disease and prognosis in dogs with heart disease (re-viewed in Oyama and Singletary, 2010).
+NT-proBNP measurement has been introduced into veterinary practice over the last decade.
+NT-proBNP levels are elevated in dogs with mitral valve disease and dilated cardiomyopathy.
+The highest concentrations can be observed in dogs that develop congestive heart failure.
+NT-proBNP measurement helps to distinguish congestive heart failure from primary respiratory tract disease as an underlying cause of respiratory signs in dogs (1).
+The NT-proBNP concentration in blood correlates with the severity of the disease and reflects the risk of subsequent complications.
+An increasing number of studies have shown that NT-proBNP can be successfully used for the diagnosis of cardiac disease in dogs, assessing the severity of the disease in dogs with cardiac disease and prognosis in dogs with heart disease (reviewed in 2).

 One of the main challenges with canine NT-proBNP measurements is the low stability of the analyte in blood samples.
 The degradation of NT-proBNP during sample storage and transportation leads to a decrease in the NT-proBNP concentration that is determined in the specimen.